North Carolina program

 Support type Forgivable second mortgage

-Amount highlight The official City of High Point page says the assistance may not exceed $7,500 for a home within High Point city limits.
+Amount highlight Current City of High Point materials describe assistance up to $7,500 for eligible purchases within High Point city limits outside the Core City area.

 Decision-ready public facts

 Quick answer from published facts.
-Go to North Carolina program hub
+Use this first, then jump to Go to North Carolina program hub if you need the wider state context.

 Amount